alronz/b2c-database-selection/Redis/Examples/session_management.md

 	}
 ````

-So we store the login session inside a Redis string data structure using the set command.
+So we store the login session as a string using the set command.
 We also store the recent login sessions inside a sorted set along with the timestamp so that we can later retrieve the recent sessions sorted by time.
 Adding an element to a sorted set is achieved by using the zadd command and we use the zremrangeByRank command to keep just the last 100 elements sorted by timestamp and remove the rest which will prevent the set from growing beyond 100 elements.
 Finally we use expire command to delete the session after particular time (in the example we are using 10 hours).

 * Get session details